Sony A7S II vs A99 II

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More modern: Was introduced somewhat (1 year) more recently.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the A7S II or the A99 II handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the A7S II or the A99 II.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 Other camera comparisons